Birds send my heart a flutter …

 Midway on our walk, we paused to pay our respects to the God of the Hunters at the cave, as Benjamin talked about hunting rituals and the importance of totems to conservation.

-Time was too short to cut herbs and bathe in the river running through the cave below the wonderful Nyanz’ibiri ‘Between Two Lakes’ Community Eco-campsite – next time! – and perhaps then Felex, I really will sleep in the beautiful Banyaruguru hut!
+Time was too short to cut herbs and bathe in the river running through the cave below the wonderful Nyanz’ibiri ‘Between Two Lakes’ Community Eco-campsite.
+But next time!
+And perhaps then I really will sleep in the beautiful Banyaruguru hut!

 A very frumpy-looking Muzungu checking out the traditional accommodation option

-To find out more about these and many other fascinating days out, visit the UCOTA / Pearls of Uganda web sites or contact the Muzungu for Uganda travel ideas.
+To find out more about these and many other fascinating community tourism days out, visit the UCOTA web site or contact the Muzungu for Uganda travel ideas.

-Have you visited any of the Pearls of Uganda community tourism projects?
+Have you visited any community tourism projects?
 Which ones would you recommend?

 An elephant encounter!